-Volunteer docents can be found throughout the zoo offering fun facts and conducting small demonstrations.
-Take a spin on the Conservation Carousel or hop on the zoo’s train for a small extra fee.
-A photo booth pressed penny machine and Zoofari Market gift shop allows visitors to pick up a souvenir to suit almost any budget.
+Volunteer docents can be found throughout the zoo, offering fun facts and conducting small demonstrations.
+Take a spin on the Conservation Carousel or hop on the zoo’s train for a little extra fee.
+A photo booth pressed penny machine, and the Zoofari Market gift shop allows visitors to pick up a souvenir to suit almost any budget.

 Kids looking for an even more in-depth experience are encouraged to participate in a day camp or career class.
-Day camps teach children about the animals at the zoo through fun activities, games, and crafts.
+Day camps teach children about animals at the zoo through fun activities, games, and crafts.

-Those living in Sacramento or nearby areas may wish to become zoo members to receive special discounts on entry fees, event tickets, concessions and more.
-The zoo has two eateries with several meal choices including burgers, veggie burgers, fries and ice cream treats.
+Those living in Sacramento or nearby areas may wish to become zoo members to receive exclusive discounts on entry fees, event tickets, concessions, and more.
+The zoo has two eateries with several meal choices, including burgers, veggie burgers, fries, and ice cream treats.

 Additional picnic areas can be found just outside the zoo in William Land Park.
 Visitors can exit and reenter with a hand stamp.
 Smoking is not allowed on the zoo grounds.

 Neighboring Funderland and Fairytale Town are also part of William Land Park and just a short walk from the zoo entrance.
 The Sacramento Zoo is open daily except for some holidays.

-As a rule, the Sacramento Zoo doesn’t offer discounts or coupons except to members of the zoo.
+As a rule, the Sacramento Zoo doesn’t offer discounts or coupons except for members of the zoo.
 AAA Auto Club members can get $3.00 off when they show their card.
 Zoo tickets are very affordable and are a bargain compared to other Northern California attractions.